Direct3D 9Ex improvements

 Conclusion about Direct3D 9Ex Improvements

 On Windows 7, applications that display video or gauge frame rate during presentation can opt into Flip Model.
 The present statistics improvements that are associated with Flip Model Direct3D 9Ex can benefit applications that synchronize presentation per frame rate, with real time feedback for glitch detection and recovery.
 Developers that adopt the Direct3D 9Ex Flip Model should take targeting a separate HWND from GDI content and frame rate synchronization into account.
-Refer to details in this topic, and MSDN documentation.
+Refer to details in this topic.
 For additional documentation, see DirectX Developer Center on MSDN.

 Call to Action